Books & LiteratureEntertainment & CultureFacts & TriviaPeople

 32. Who was J.D.
 Salinger influenced by?

 When asked about his literary influences, J.D.
-Salinger replied, “I Kafka, Flaubert, Tolstoy, Chekhov, Dostoevsky, Proust, O’Casey, Rilke, Lorca, Keats, Rimbaud, Burns, E. Brontë, Jane Austen, Henry James, Blake, Coleridge.
+Salinger replied, “I love Kafka, Flaubert, Tolstoy, Chekhov, Dostoevsky, Proust, O’Casey, Rilke, Lorca, Keats, Rimbaud, Burns, E. Brontë, Jane Austen, Henry James, Blake, Coleridge.
 I won’t name any living writers.
 I don’t think it’s right” (although O’Casey was actually alive at the time).

 33. J.D.
 Salinger often met with high school students 😬